eoscostarica/guide.eoscostarica.io/docs/tutorials/graphql-tutorial.md

 - **Apollo Client:** A powerful JavaScript GraphQL client, designed to work well with React, React Native, Angular 2, or just plain JavaScript.
 - **GraphQL Request:** A simple and flexible JavaScript GraphQL client that works in all JavaScript environments (the browser, Node.js, and React Native) - basically a lightweight wrapper around fetch.

-Tools
+### Tools
 - **GraphiQL:** An interactive in-browser GraphQL IDE.
-GraphQL CLI: A command line tool for common GraphQL development workflows..
+- **GraphQL CLI:** A command line tool for common GraphQL development workflows.

 #### Services

 - [**Apollo:**](https://guide.eoscostarica.io/docs/developer-tools#apollo) A cloud service for monitoring the performance and usage of your GraphQL backend.
-- [**Hasura:**](https://guide.eoscostarica.io/docs/developer-tools#hasura) Hasura connects to your databases & microservices and instantly gives you a production-ready GraphQL API.
+- [**Hasura:**](https://guide.eoscostarica.io/docs/developer-tools#hasura) Hasura connects to your databases and microservices and instantly gives you a production-ready GraphQL API.
 - [**Postman:**](https://guide.eoscostarica.io/docs/developer-tools#postman) An HTTP Client that supports editing GraphQL queries.